Talk about a sticky topic!

 Whenever plaque sits on teeth for too long, it starts to get hard.
 Think of bread dough that’s left out on the counter.
 Over time it transitions from a soft, sticky texture into one that feels like a rock or cement.

-While you can brush and floss plaque off of your teeth, you can’t clean tartar off by yourself.
-By the time the plaque is calcified, your dentist or dental hygienist are the only people who can safely remove the buildup.
-Special tools are used to dislodge the calculus without hurting your tooth enamel or gum tissue.
+While you can brush and floss plaque off of your teeth, you can’t remove tartar by yourself.
+By the time the plaque is calcified, your dentist or dental hygienist are the only people who can safely remove the plaque and tartar buildup.
+Special tools are used to dislodge the plaque and tartar without hurting your tooth enamel or gum tissue.

 Plaque is basically a germ party on your teeth.
 Your body will naturally react to it by triggering your immune system, which then rushes antibodies to that space, thinking there’s an infection.
 Because there is.
 When the plaque sits there for too long, it will cause one or both of the following issues: